cicsdev/cics-java-liberty-mq-jms/README.md

 1. Define and install a CICS `BUNDLE` resource definition referring to the deployed bundle directory on zFS in step 2, and ensure all resources are enabled.

 ## Running the tests

-1. To invoke the servlet to write records to the simple JMS queue specify the test=putQ parameter for example:
+1. The Web application is configured with a context root of *jmsweb* so to invoke the servlet to write records to the simple JMS queue specify the test=putQ parameter after the context root for example:
 [http://host:port/jmsweb?test=putQ](http://host:port/jmsweb?test=putQ)
 If the test is successful, you will see the following response written to the browser:
 `22/06/2017 16:11:20 3 records have been written to queue:///DEMO.SIMPLEQ`